 On November 2, 2017, the Controlling Shareholders transferred their 100% ownership interests in CLPS Shanghai to CLPS QC and Qiner, which are 100% owned by Qinheng and CLPS.
 On October 31, 2017, the Controlling Shareholders transferred 100% of their equity interests in Qiner to CLPS.
 After the reorganization, CLPS owns 100% equity interests of the entities mentioned above.
 On December 7, 2017, the Board of Directors approved an amendment of the Article of Association of CLPS and a nominal share issuance to the existing shareholders.
 As a result, the existing shareholders own the same percentage of ownership in CLPS as their ownership interests in CLPS Shanghai prior to the reorganization.
-Since the Company and its subsidiaries are effectively controlled by the same group of the shareholders before and after the reorganization, they are considered under common control.
+Since the Company and its subsidiaries are controlled by the same group of the shareholders before and after the reorganization.
 The above-mentioned transactions were accounted for as a recapitalization.
-The consolidation of the Company and its subsidiaries has been accounted for at historical cost and prepared on the basis as if the aforementioned transactions had become effective as of the beginning of the first period presented in the consolidated financial statements.
+The consolidation of the Company and its subsidiaries has been accounted for at historical cost and prepared on the basis as if the aforementioned transactions had become effective for all the periods presented in the consolidated financial statements.